coffeebinge/junos-config-compliance/README.md

  ### example display set from junoser
  set system ntp authentication-key 1 type md5 value "$9$zopTn9t1RSM87uO87-V4oz369uO"

 ```
+### NOTE:
+since we need to sort the lines in order to get a clean diff, this messes with the order of firewall entries.
+This will break anything that needs to be applied in a specific order.
+My suggestions, if you use this tool, is to only use this to get an idea of what's missing.
+Perhaps we evaluate firewall, route policies, etc.. in a different way.
+I'll try to think of another way to deal with this.

 #### Example playbook run
 ```
 ansible@control:~/projects/diff$ ansible-playbook pb-junos-diff.yml